paladp/cs203-S2019-assessment/assessment.md

   * G = Test suite has an acceptable percent of coverage (50 - 80)
   * E = Test suite has a high percent of coverage (80 - 100)
 * Using docstrings to document a Python program
-  * N = Student did not use docstrings
+  * N = Did not use docstrings
-  * I = Students incorrectly attempted docstrings unidentifiable to compiler
+  * I = Incorrectly attempted docstrings unidentifiable to compiler
-  * A = Student added docstrings, but it does not fully prescribe the functions/ methods effect as a command
+  * A = Added docstrings, but it does not fully prescribe the functions/ methods effect as a command
-  * G = Student successfully added docstring with useful description, but is lacking some proper syntax
+  * G = Successfully added docstring with useful description, but is lacking some proper syntax
-  * E = Student successfully added docstring with useful description and proper syntax
+  * E = Successfully added docstring with useful description and proper syntax
 * Adopting and applying appropriate naming conventions
-  * N = Student used inappropriate naming styles that are neither prescriptive or descriptive
+  * N = Used unconventional naming styles foreign to python's syntax
-  * I = Student used inappropriate naming styles that are either not prescriptive or descriptive
+  * I = Used appropriate naming styles that are not entirely conventional
-  * A = Students used appropriate naming styles that are not entirely conventional
+  * A = Used inappropriate naming styles that are not prescriptive or descriptive
-  * G = Student used appropriate naming styles, but is missing syntax used with variables, function, and methods
+  * G = Used appropriate naming styles, but is missing syntax used with variables, function, and methods
-  * E = Student used appropriate naming styles with correct syntax used with variables, functions, and methods
+  * E = Used appropriate naming styles with correct syntax used with variables, functions, and methods
 * Using exception handling to create a robust Python program
-  * N = Student does use exception handling for the possibility of unexpected user input
+  * N = Code crashes because of no exception handling
-  * I = Student introduces try and except statements but does not have any clause
+  * I = Code crashes because of incorrect exception handling
-  * A = Student utilizes try and except statements or user defined exceptions, however, clause does not function
+  * A = Code does not handle few exceptions
-  * G = Student correctly codes exception handling, but clause doesn't fully execute
+  * G = Code handles most of exceptions
-  * E = Student correctly codes exception handling with clause being perfectly executed
+  * E = Code handles all exceptions and documents causes
 * Refactoring a Python program to improve its characteristics
   * N = No refactoring done or changed functions completely
   * I = Lack of documentation and clearly identifiable functions/code